Student Cockpit

 Publications

-A complete list of all publications at the Department of Mathematics can be found in the Research Documentation (FoDok)
+A complete list of all specialised books at the Department of Mathematics can be found in the Research Documentation (FoDok)

 Gert Kadunz, Norma Presmeg, Luis Radford, Michael Roth: Semiotics in Mathematics Education.
 Springer, Berlin, Mai 2016.